 In cold climates, winter comes along each year and does its best to destroy our water pipes.
-The best way to minimize the damage from cold weather on household plumbing is to do a little preventive winterizing, which essentially means protecting them against the freezing that can expand the water and rupture pipes.
-Burst water pipes can cause thousands of dollars of damage when water soaks walls, ceilings, and floors, so it just makes common sense to take some time to prevent the possibility.
+The best way to minimize the damage from cold weather on household plumbing is to do a little winterizing, which essentially means protecting them against the freezing that can expand the water and rupture pipes.
+Burst water pipes can cause thousands of dollars of damage when water soaks walls, ceilings, and floors, so it just makes common sense to take preventive measures when and where you can.

 A good starting point is to winterize outside faucets (hose spigots).
 This is relatively easy to do with simple insulated covers that fit over the spigots, which cost between $10 and $20 at home improvement centers.
 Installing these covers, along with performing a few simple winterizing procedures, can prevent outdoor faucets from rupturing due to freezing.